 UN climate summit: What is COP26 and why is it important?

-A guide to COP26, the UN climate summit, which is due to take place in Glasgow from 31 October-12 November 2021.
+A guide to COP26, the UN climate summit, which is taking place in Glasgow from 31 October-12 November 2021.

 What does COP26 mean?